RoboticAgents/manny-the-manufacturer/writing/report.md

 access to this type of technology should be widely available, there are legitimate concerns about the manufacturing of dangerous things such as weapons or explosives.
-Lowering the cost and increasing the availability of products is great, however that can unintentionally increase the availablity of dangerous goods.
+Lowering the cost and increasing the availability of products is great, however that can unintentionally increase the availability of dangerous goods.

 1. How can the type of robotic application implemented in your project cause